The original do-it-yourself travel guide to Europe SM

 If you have a friend who speaks the language of the country you are calling, you might ask them to make the call for you.
 This could be especially helpful if you are looking for a room in a small town where there might be only one or two hotels, and where desk clerks are less likely to be fluent in English.

 Why can't your travel agent make the phone call and reservation for you, you ask?
 Because the $200 hotel pays the agent a 12% commission and probably has a toll free (800) telephone number.
-The $70 hotel pays no commission and it will cost to make the telephone call.
+The $100 hotel pays no commission and it will cost to make the telephone call.
 I'm not throwing disparagement on travel agents.
-They provide a valuable service and we need them.
+They provide a valuable service for many people.
 But you can't expect travel agents to be altruists.
 They are trying to make a living like everybody else and their business is not a piece of cognac-filled chocolate.
 You have to make the call yourself if you want to be frugal and stay in a European tourist class hotel.
-See chapter 14, "Hotel, Hostel, B&B, or Private Home," for a description of what to expect.
+See chapter 14, Hotels, Hostels, B&Bs, Private Homes: Sleep Options for Travel in Europe , for a description of what to expect in a tourist class hotel.

 TELEPHONE COUNTRY CODES